Diellk/Exp-Eval_Experimentaion-2/README.md

 # Exp-Eval_Experimentaion-2
-To run the program: node server.js
+Command to run the program: node server.js